 Questions should be directed to the registrar by calling 501-279-4057 or emailing registrar@ harding.edu.
-You may also contact the graduate registrar, Dr. Wil Perkins, at wperkins@ harding.edu.
+You may also contact the graduate registrar,

 STUDENT IDENTIFICATION CARD

 At the beginning of each school year, incoming students are issued a student identification card.
 This card is to be carried at all times on campus and at all Harding activities off campus, and no other person may use it.
 The ID card must be shown to any school official upon request.